JavierVW/RedditScrape/README.md

 # Reddit Data Scrape

-Scraping Reddit data to form a plot
+Scraping Reddit data to form a plot of countries people will likely not revisit.

 ## Prerequisites